AndreMikulec/base/readme.md

 ```
 https://vimeo.com/11937905

-The CPU Optimized version is built using the flag `-march broadwell` available in Rtools 35 (and later).
+The CPU Optimized version is built using custom optimization flag(s) available in Rtools 35 (and later).
 Debugging symbols are `not` included.

 ## Available Point Releases